vadiimvooo/PrinterApp/README.md

 # PrinterApp
-The intention of this project is to create a web app that will allow users to manage and track the ink cartridges for their printers.
+The intention of this project is to create a web app that will allow users to manage their printers, track ink cartridges, receive reminders to buy new cartridges before they run out, and store purchase links in order to make restocking easier.

 ## Dependencies